Last Updated February 4, 2025.

 Between 20 and 30 per cent of Canadian residential property (all types of properties) buyers are investors.
 In the condo apartment market, the share of investors is likely higher.

-In January 2023, Canada banned some foreigners from buying Canadian homes until 2025.
+The Federal Government, using its housing agency, has announced a temporary ban on home purchases by non-Canadians from January 1, 2023, to January 1, 2027.
 The foreign-buyer ban won’t apply to students, foreign workers, or foreign citizens who are permanent residents of Canada; however, the additional hurdles will reduce the flow of capital to Canadian real estate compared to previous years.

 Rental investments are a significant driver of home prices.
 Demand increased in the major cities as many people began to recognize they would need to return to the office or adopt a hybrid work model.